20 Essential Chinese Ingredients For Your Kitchen!

 Peanut oil is made from steam-softened peanuts and with its high smoke point, it’s perfect for stir-fries and even deep frying.
 Using peanut oil adds a nutty aroma to dishes and when purchasing peanut oil, look for a brand that has 100% peanut oil.

 Shaoxing wine is a cooking wine with a 14-20% alcohol content made from fermented rice and specially produced in the Shaoxing region in China.
-This Chinese ingredient provides a yummy splash of savoury, umami flavour to many dishes including Drunken Chicken, Wonton fillings and Kung Pao Chicken.
+This Chinese ingredient provides a yummy splash of savoury, umami flavour to many dishes.
+Some popular dishes include Drunken Chicken, Wonton fillings and Kung Pao Chicken.
 A famous Shaoxing wine you can try that’s been around for ages is by the brand Pagoda!

-Chinese chilli bean sauce is made from fermented soybeans, broad beans, and chilies with a chunky paste-like consistency.
-It’s used especially in Sichuan cuisine where its spicy and earthy flavour powers dishes such as Mapo Tofu and Ma La Xiang Guo.
-I also like adding it to noodle dishes or using it as a dipping sauce.
+Chinese chilli bean sauce is made from fermented soybeans, broad beans, and chillies.
+It has a chunky paste-like consistency.
+Chilli bean sauce is used especially in Sichuan cuisine where its spicy and earthy flavour powers dishes such as Mapo Tofu and Ma La Xiang Guo.
+We also like adding it to noodle dishes or using it as a dipping sauce.

 Tofu or bean curd is a classic Chinese food ingredient that’s been consumed by the Chinese for thousands of years.
 Being rich in protein and fibre, tofu makes a great vegetarian alternative to meat.
 Delicious Chinese dishes with tofu include Mapo Tofu, Salt and Pepper Tofu, Steamed Tofu in Black Bean Sauce and Chinese Braised Tofu.